4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 				- Multiple records in the first table are related to multiple records in the second table.
 This type of relationship requires a junction table.
 			- Self-Referential Relationship:
 				- A relationship where entities in the same table are related to each other.
 For example, an employee may have a manager who is also an employee.
+		- Participation
+			- Shown by double line for full participation i.e. at least one of the object must exist or single line for partial where the object can exist independently of each other

 # ERD/EERD